eddiekyting/SCALOS/README.md

         iii.
 Data interpolation
         iv.
 Data derivatives
     3. Data visulization

+The choice of packages selections are decided in early phase of project during technology review which is documented [here](doc/Technology\ Review.pdf).
+The following section briefly explains the fucntions purpose and outputs but reader should refer to `README.md` for detail [doucmentation](doc/README.md).

 ### Search / Lookup
 This function allows user to input and look up configurations in the run logs and return test entires and run numbers correspoding to the inputs.